Biomedical Engineering Doctoral Program Curriculum Overview

 For the doctoral degree in BME, 84 credits of graduate work in an approved program of study are required beyond the bachelor's degree.
 This may include up to 30 credits obtained in a master's degree program, if the area of the master's degree is relevant to the doctoral program.
-Those with a master's degree who wish to transfer credits towards the Ph.D. must be aware that only one master's degree can be used toward the Ph.D.
+Those with a master's degree who wish to transfer credits towards the Ph.D. must be aware that only one master's degree may be applied toward the Ph.D.

 The biomedical engineering Ph.D. curriculum adheres to the institute-wide standards listed in the academic catalog.

-PRV 961: Doctoral Signature Credit Seminar Dissertation research credits
+PRV 961: Doctoral Signature Credit Seminar

 Students who do not hold a master’s degree and wish to obtain one en route to the Ph.D. must take the following two courses: